John Coltrane, Charlie Parker, Stan Getz, and—dare I say—the infamous Kenny G, all have one thing in common. That’s right: the saxophone.

 You will need to agree upon this with the saxophonist beforehand, but so long as you can provide adequate shelter, it should be fine!

-Generally, a saxophonist will play two to three 45 minute sets.
+Generally, a saxophonist will play two to three 45-minute sets.
 Of course, they can be flexible depending on the schedule of your event, but keep in mind they will need short 10–15 minute breaks after their sets to catch their breath!
 Make sure to ask one of our fabulous saxophonists how they setup up their set times, it may be that they can personalise it especially for your requirements.

 Musicians will appreciate water and light refreshments upon arrival (especially if they’ve travelled a long way to perform for you!).
 Meals are always welcome, though generally not necessary unless your event is at dinnertime.